Inflammation refers to your body’s process of fighting against things that harm it, such as infections, injuries, and toxins, in order to heal itself.

 Magnesium fights inflammation, you can take it as a supplement or as a spray rubbed into your body.

-If you really want to improve your health with support and accountability, then I can help then please get in touch and we can talk about the different options.
+If you wish to improve your health with support & accountability, then I can help.
+Please get in touch and we can talk about the different options.